Publishing PowerPivot Reports

 The publication process moves the data model directly onto the specified Tabular Analysis Services instance, and dynamically changes the data connection on the published report.
 The publication process does not require SharePoint or Excel services.

-- XLCubed Web Edition v7.5 Enterprise Edition with the scheduling feature set up
+- XLCubed Web Edition v7.5 or higher Enterprise Edition with the scheduling feature set up

-- Microsoft Analysis Services 2012 in Tabular mode
+- Microsoft Analysis Services 2012 or higher in Tabular mode

 XLCubed can monitor one or more directories on the Web Edition server, usually in the Web repository.
 When an appropriate set of files is created or updated in that directory, the PowerPivot connections are published to Analysis Services:

 - The connection file is uploaded to a common network share

 - The information is copied to an Analysis Services database

 - The XLCubed report is modified to point to the newly created database